1. What are they and what are they used for?

 • Press the Import button.

-10. How can you export the list of mailboxes of your organization?
+10. How can you export your entity's mailbox list?

 The file will be named busties.csv and will contain the following fields: